-After the interview with Annas, the deposed high priest, Jesus was sent over the courtyard to the high priest Caiaphas for the trial before the Sanhedrin, the Jewish ruling elders.
-This trial, according to Jewish law, was an illegal trial in so many ways.
+John doesn't tell us anything of Jesus' trial before Caiaphas, perhaps because he wrote his Gospel after Matthew, Mark, and Luke, so it is possible he didn't want to write the same things as the others.
+After the interview with the deposed high priest, Annas, and the three-time denial of Peter, Jesus was sent over the courtyard to the high priest Caiaphas for the trial before the Sanhedrin, the Jewish ruling elders, which was an illegal trial in so many ways.
 For one thing, it was conducted during the night, and Jewish law forbade a trial at such a time.
 Also, Jesus had no defense attorney while the high priest was trying to intimidate him.
-The witnesses also could not agree with one another, so finally, the exasperated Caiaphas straight out commanded Christ to reply to the charges under oath, thus binding Christ under the witness of the Living God: "I charge you under oath by the living God: Tell us if you are the Messiah, the Son of God" (Matthew 26:63).
+The witnesses also could not agree with one another, so finally, the exasperated Caiaphas straight out commanded Christ to reply to the charges under oath, thus binding Christ under the witness of the Living God.
+Matthew records Caiaphas as commanding Jesus in these words: "I charge you under oath by the living God: Tell us if you are the Messiah, the Son of God" (Matthew 26:63).
 Mark gives us Jesus' response:

+60Then the high priest stood up before them and asked Jesus, "Are you not going to answer?
 What is this testimony that these men are bringing against you?"
 61But Jesus remained silent and gave no answer.
 Again the high priest asked him, "Are you the Christ, the Son of the Blessed One?"
-62" I am," said Jesus.
+62"I am," said Jesus.
 "And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven."
 63The high priest tore his clothes.
 "Why do we need any more witnesses?" he asked.
 64"You have heard the blasphemy.
 What do you think?"
 They all condemned him as worthy of death.
 65Then some began to spit at him; they blindfolded him, struck him with their fists, and said, "Prophesy!"
 And the guards took him and beat him (Mark 14:60-65).

-Notice again Jesus' use of the divine name for God, IAM (v.
+Notice Jesus' use of the divine name for God again, I AM (v.
 62).
-This reply is what sealed Jesus'

-fate as it concerned the Jewish ruling elders.
+This reply is what sealed Jesus' fate as it concerned the Jewish ruling elders.
 The trial was over at this point, "Why do we need any more witnesses" (v.
 63).
 Christ was convicted for telling the truth about Who He is.
-Jesus stood up to the High Priest and to his face claimed that He is the One written about by the prophet Daniel, i.e., the One called the Son of Man, the Messiah, Who will sit on the throne of David, and will be worshiped:
+Jesus stood up to the High Priest and to his face claimed that He is the One written about by the prophet Daniel, i.e. the One called the Son of Man, the Messiah, Who will sit on the throne of David, and will be worshiped:

 13In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.
-14He was given authority, glory and sovereign power; all peoples, nations and men of every language worshiped him.
+14He was given authority, glory and sovereign power; all peoples, nations and men of every language worshipped him.
 His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed (Daniel 7:13-14 Emphasis mine).